lenarddome/psp/README.md

 `DEoptim` implements a Differential Evolutionary Optimization algorithm for model-fitting.

+We are completely open-source and free.
+Anyone can contribute.
+If you would like to raise an issue or contribute code, use Github, message or email me (@lenarddome).

 ## Design [in development]

-More about the design can be found in `ARCHITECTURE.md`
+More about the architecture and coding styles will be added later.`

 ## Example